Zoning Enforcement

 Why does the City enforce zoning?

-• improving quality of life for all residents
+2. Improving the quality of life for all NOLA residents

-• Prioritize violations that present the biggest public safety issues, like illegal dwelling units, illegal businesses, and unpermitted construction activities.
+1. Prioritize violations that present the biggest public safety issues (illegal dwelling units, illegal businesses, and unpermitted construction).

 View the Zoning Enforcement dashboard